jenamis/final-project/technology.md

 * Ensemble algorithms: Balanced Random Forest classifiers and Easy Ensemble AdaBoost classifier

 ## Dashboard
-Using Tableau, we will create a fully functioning and interactive dashboard.
+In addition to using HTML/CSS and Javascript, we will integrate D3.js for a fully functioning and interactive dashboard.